-- 17 Already at the preliminary design stage, the promoter shall identify and assess occupational and public health and safety (including sexual harassment, abuse and exploitation) risks and impacts arising directly or indirectly from the project at any time during the life cycle of the project.
-The promoter shall ensure that appropriate attention is given to persons and groups that may be particularly exposed to or vulnerable to such risks based on their socio-economic characteristics. - 18 Based on this assessment, the promoter shall develop and implement the necessary ESMPs, HSMS or equivalent.
-Promoters shall select the controls that are the most feasible, effective and permanent, and select controls based on the hierarchy of risk control: elimination, substitution, engineering controls, administrative controls and finally Personal Protective Equipment (PPE). - 19 These ESMPs shall, where applicable, duly consider the climate-related risks, including the possibility of extreme weather events, based on good international practices and tailored to the location and sector/industry of the project. - 20 The promoter shall adopt a precautionary approach and apply adaptive management practices in which the implementation of mitigation and management measures are responsive to changing conditions and the results of project monitoring throughout the project lifecycle.
-The adopted measures shall be commensurate with the nature and magnitude of the identified risks and impacts and shall be applied without discrimination, taking into account differences in risk exposure and the need to protect particularly sensitive risk groups against the dangers, which specifically affect them. - 21 The promoter shall provide to project workers as well as to the project-affected people and communities relevant information, instructions and training.
-When providing such information, instructions and trainings, the promoter shall include individuals or groups within the workforce or communities that are traditionally excluded or discriminated against due to their socio-economic characteristics. - 22 The promoter shall produce relevant statistics about the project's health and safety performance, including incidents, and make it accessible to the Bank on a regular basis as part of the reporting and monitoring obligations set out by the Bank. - 23 The promoter shall put in place mechanisms to timely recognise and compensate any person (project worker or member of the public) suffering from an injury or disease that is caused by any project activity, in accordance with national legislation.
+- and magnitude of the identified risks and impacts and shall be applied without discrimination25, taking into account differences in risk exposure and the need to protect particularly sensitive risk groups against the dangers, which specifically affect them. - 23 The promoter shall provide to project workers as well as to the project-affected people and communities relevant information, instructions and training in an accessible format.
+When providing such information, instructions and trainings, the promoter shall include individuals or groups within the workforce or communities that are traditionally excluded or discriminated against due to their socio-economic characteristics26. - 24 The promoter shall produce relevant statistics about the project's health and safety performance, including incidents, and make it accessible to the Bank on a regular basis as part of the reporting and monitoring obligations set out by the Bank.
+Such information shall be disaggregated in order to enable the promoter to take the necessary action. - 25 The promoter shall put in place mechanisms to timely recognise and compensate any person (project worker or member of the public) suffering from an injury or disease that is caused by any project activity, in accordance with national legislation.